pik-copan/pyunicorn/joss/paper.md

 \autoref{fig:recnet}), and visibility relations within function graphs of scalar time series [@lacasa_visibilitygraph_2008].

-On the other hand, linear or nonlinear statistical similarity metrics from the time series analysis literature can be used to construct a **functional network** from a system of time series, which yields a topological description of correlation structure.
+On the other hand, linear or nonlinear statistical association measures from the time series analysis literature can be used to construct a **functional network** from a collection of time series, which yields a topological description of functional interdependence structure.
 This methodology was especially put forward in neuroscience [@zhou_brain_2006; @zhou_brain_2007; @bullmore_brain_2009] and climatology [@donges_cn_2009; @donges_cn_eigen_2015], and has found further applications in fields such as economics and finance [@huang_stock_2009].